Treatments for Irritable Bowel Syndrome in Melbourne

 This condition is highly relevant at the moment.
 In fact, more than half of the people I see in my clinic with digestive symptoms have FODMAP issues.
 Come in and visit my Melbourne clinic to see if FODMAP issues are the cause of your IBS symptoms.

-SIBO (Small Intestine Bacterial Overgrowth)
+Offering SIBO (Small Intestine Bacterial Overgrowth) Tests in Melbourne

 Again, a simple hydrogen and methane breath test in our Melbourne clinic will show if this condition is driving your digestive complaints.
 This simple SIBO test is a quick way to identify the underlying cause of your IBS symptoms and will allow us to start SIBO treatment.